-Beautifully seasoned, crispy on the surface and fluffy inside, this leavened spring onion flatbread only takes 10 mins to cook in a pan.
+Beautifully seasoned, crispy on the surface and fluffy inside, this leavened scallion flatbread only takes 10 mins to cook in a pan.

 Chinese kitchens are not usually equipped with ovens.
 Home cooks make bread either by steaming or by cooking in a pan/wok.
-There are two types of Chinese pan-cooked flatbread: unleavened ones such as Spiced beef flatbread and Chinese tortilla (Spring pancake); leavened ones like the spring onion flatbread I’m sharing today.
+There are two types of Chinese pan-cooked flatbread: unleavened ones such as Spiced beef flatbread and Chinese tortilla (Spring pancake); leavened ones like the scallion flatbread I’m sharing today.

 It takes about 40 minutes to 1.5 hours to double the dough in size during the first rising stage (depending on the room temperature).
 Recently I learnt from food blogger Nagi (Recipetin Eats) an unusual but very effective way to speed up the process: run an empty tumble dryer for 2 minutes, then place the bowl (dough in, covered with wet kitchen towel) inside the drum.
 I tested this method the other day: 40 minutes, job done!